 A walking tour of Victoria

-There’s a lot to see and do within walking distance in Victoria.
+There’s a lot to see and do within walking distance in downtown Victoria.
 Follow Government Street and check out Chinatown first, which is Canada’s oldest Chinatown.
 It’s home to Fan Tan Alley, which is also Canada’s narrowest street.

 Next head to Lower Johnson Street and its colourful buildings.
 The architecture in Victoria is pristine.
 It seems every building is historic and well-maintained.
 I couldn’t stop taking photos of the buildings and the colourful floral baskets hanging everywhere.

 We stopped at a few shops along Government Street and took a detour through the Bay Centre.
 Then we made it to Wharf Street and the Inner Harbour.
 This beautiful waterfront area is where you’ll find the Fairmont Empress Hotel and the British Columbia Parliament Building, which is home to the province’s Legislative Assembly.

 I have to admit that visiting here during the day wasn’t the best for photos, but we remedied that by returning at night.
 The buildings are architecturally beautiful.
 The Fairmont Empress Hotel is built in an Edwardian, Châteauesque-style (yep, that’s a word) and the Legislature though is in the Baroque revival style.
 I took photos of the buildings from practically every angle.

 Next, head to Fisherman’s Wharf

 From here we continued along the waterfront and headed towards Fisherman’s Wharf.
 We ended up following the road around to this area, but apparently, there is a waterfront path you can follow too.
 Fisherman’s Wharf is a collection of brightly coloured floating homes (or houseboats).
 But seeing as most places in Victoria are tourist attractions, it also includes different eateries (Mexican, sushi, ice cream and fish and chips included), a gift shop and tours.